Introduction to the Terrain Integrated Rough Earth Model (TIREM)

 Updating the frequency of Meadows Field Airport

 Each tower uses a frequency in the VHF range.
+Start by adding the frequency used by Meadows Field Airport.

-1. Open Meadows_Tx's () properties ().
+1. Open Meadows_Tx's () Properties ().

 2. Select the Basic - Definition page.